The Vidette: History

 Following the spring 2021 semester at Illinois State University, The Vidette will cease publishing a printed newspaper.
-However, it will continue as a digital news organization via its flagship website Videtteonline.com.
+However, it will continue as a digital news organization via its website.

 Operations

 The Vidette covers international, national, state and local news as well as in-depth features and reviews and editorial opinions.
 In addition, the paper provides ISU students with professional work experience as journalists, graphic designers, web developers and media advertising sales representatives.
 It employs around 40 students each year and runs on a budget driven primarily through the university.

 The Vidette currently garners total yearly pageviews between 500,000 and 1,000,000 on average.

 The Vidette formerly had a circulation of 4,000 issues a day on Tuesdays during the fall and spring semesters and a digital edition published four times during the summer.
 In addition to the daily issue, the newspaper staff also produced four special magazine sections throughout the year on a range of topics.
-The Vidette has 55 drop spots around the Bloomington-Normal area.
+The Vidette had 55 drop spots around the Bloomington-Normal area.